-Take photos of a few parts of the portfolio (a bit of the beginning and a bit of the end) and email them to me.
+Take photos or scans of a few parts of the portfolio (a bit of the beginning and a bit of the end for each subject covered) and email them to us.
 (Or send screen shots or share documents or however it works better for you.)

 Send a bit of the log of educational activities, a few titles of reading materials (at least two), and some samples of work.

-Finish with a brief phone call; I'll chat very briefly with the student.
-Then I'll send documents via email (and mail if you want to pay extra).
+Finish with a brief phone call; one of us will chat very briefly with the student.
+Then we'll send documents via email.

 1. Getting started.